Financial Statements for Nevada Contractor Licensing

 Choosing the Right Financial Statement Date

-For contractor licensing, the financial statement must be relatively recent:
+For Nevada contractor licensing, the financial statement must be dated within the required window:

 • Compilations — statement date must be within 6 months of your application